katan/kohana-phpexcel/README.md

 ## Installation

-Place the module in the modules/phpexcel.
+Via git submodules (recommended):
 The PHPExcel library (version 1.7.6) is now linked as a git submodule to vendor/phpexcel relative to the phpexcel module installation folder.
+Clone the repository via:

+    git submodule add git://github.com/rafsoaken/kohana-phpexcel.git modules/phpexcel
+    git submodule init

-To initialize git submodules try the following from the repository root
+Then update the git submodule and the contained vendor/phpexcel sub-submodule from the repository root:

     git submodule update --init --recursive

+If you followed the commands exactly, all contents should have been cloned by now.
 Further information for git submodules within submodules on [Stackoverflow] [1]
+Finally load the module in your application (see below).

+Via ZIP file download:

+Download and extract the zip file.
+Place the phpexcel module in modules/phpexcel.
+Because the git submodule in the vendor/phpexcel folder is not included in the download, please got and get it at
+<https://github.com/rafsoaken/phpexcel>, then replace the empty vendor/phpexcel folder with it.
+Finally load the module in your application as follows:

 In the application/bootstrap.php add module loading